Furious Pedro Porro rows with Lucas Bergvall after latest Tottenham defeat

 Tottenham were booed off after falling to their fourth Premier League defeat in six games, while some Spurs fans also directed their frustration at goalkeeper Guglielmo Vicario after his error led to Fulham doubling their lead after just six minutes.

-Frank, however, said the home supporters who booed goalkeeper Vicario during the game were not “real fans” and said he hoped it does not happen again during his tenure.
+Frank, however, said the home supporters who booed goalkeeper Vicario during the game “can’t be true fans” and said he hoped it does not happen again during his tenure.

 “I didn't like that our fans booed at him straight after and a few times when he touched the ball,” Frank said.
 “They can’t be true Tottenham fans because everyone supports each other when you are on the pitch.